tymscar/GoogleCodeJam2016/ReadMe.md

 ### Compiling

-I added the *main.cpp* file for both of the programs so you can compile it using any ide you want.
-Alternatively you can compile in your terminal of choise:
+I added the *main.cpp* file for both of the programs so you can compile it using any *IDE* you want.
+Alternatively you can compile in your terminal of choice:

 ```sh
 $ gcc main.cpp -lstdc++